 Best Truck Leveling Kits

-Most trucks have a ‘nose-down’ stance from the factory, the theory behind it is that a truck is designed to carry a payload, which would then make the rear sit further down, leveling out the stance.
-But the problem gets exacerbated when you fit accessories such as a electric winch to the front of the truck, and while it’s designed that way for a reason, it ruins the looks, affects the handling, and limits tire size.
+Most trucks have a ‘nose-down’ stance from the factory.
+The theory behind it is that a truck is designed to carry a payload.
+This makes the rear sit further down, leveling out the stance.
+But the problem gets exacerbated when you fit accessories such as an electric winch to the front of the truck.
+While it’s designed that way for a reason, it ruins the looks, affects the handling, and limits tire size.

 What Do I Need to Know?

-Fitting the kits is usually pretty straightforward, most kits will come with comprehensive fitting instructions, and providing your pretty handy with a wrench, it shouldn’t tax you too much.
+Fitting the kits is usually pretty straightforward.
+Most kits will come with comprehensive fitting instructions.
+If your pretty handy with a wrench, it shouldn’t tax you too much.

-One thing I would say is that you’ll definitely need to check the alignment after fitting.
-Changing the ride height of a vehicle will always change the alignment, so unless you want to suffer from premature tire wear, or poor handling, getting the alignment fixed is priority.
+You’ll definitely need to check the alignment after fitting.
+Changing the ride height of a vehicle will always change the alignment.
+So, unless you want to suffer from premature tire wear, or poor handling, getting the alignment fixed is a priority.

 Rough Country Suspension Leveling Lift Kit

-The Rough Country is a full kit including new shocks – ideal if you’re looking to replace the shocks at the same time, which is the sensible choice; if you’re pulling apart the suspension anyway, you may as well do the shocks, unless your truck is brand new.
+The Rough Country is a full kit including new shocks.
+It’s ideal if you’re looking to replace the shocks at the same time.
+This is the sensible choice if you’re pulling apart the suspension anyway.
+You may as well do the shocks unless your truck is brand new.